 'Carpe diem' is usually translated from the Latin as 'seize the day'.
 However, the more pedantic of Latin scholars may very well seize you by the throat if you suggest that translation.

 'Carpe' translates literally as 'pluck', with particular reference to the picking of fruit, so a more accurate rendition is 'enjoy the day, pluck the day when it is ripe'.
-The extended version of the phrase 'carpe diem, quam minimum credula postero' translates as 'Pluck the day, trusting as little as possible in the future'.
+The extended version of the phrase 'carpe diem, quam minimum credula postero' translates as 'pluck the day, trusting as little as possible in the future'.

-The meaning is similar to that of many proverbs that we continue to use in English and is a warning to make the most of the time we have, with the implication that our time on Earth is short.
+The meaning is similar to that of many proverbs that we continue to use in English and is an encouragement to make good use of our time.
+The implication being that our time on Earth is short and we should make good use of it.
 Other such proverbs are:

 Dum loquimur, fugerit invida

-Aetas: carpe diem, quam minimum credula postero
+Aetas: carpe diem, quam minimum credula postero.

-which translates as:
+This quotation translates as:

-While we're talking, envious time is fleeing: pluck the day, put no trust in the future
+While we're talking, envious time is fleeing: pluck the day, put no trust in the future.

 "I never anticipate, - carpe diem - the past at least is one's own, which is one reason for making sure of the present."

-Byron was taught Latin as a child by the son of his bootmaker and went on to write his version of Horace's Ars Poetica (The Art of Poetry), as 'Hints from Horace', in 1811.
+Byron was taught Latin as a child by the son of his boot-maker and went on to write his version of Horace's Ars Poetica (The Art of Poetry), as 'Hints from Horace', in 1811.